The boats we build are perfect/stable/balanced- why do we need an AVB system?

 What type of tanks do you use?
 Can I build my own?

-We offer an array of bespoke tank options, including aluminium, HDPE, or fabric bladder tanks.
+We offer an array of bespoke tank options, including marine-grade stainless steel, HDPE, or fabric bladder tanks.
 We recognise that in some cases, it may be more practical for a customer to build their own tank if they wish to do so, for example if the cost of international shipping outweighs the cost of the tank.
 In those instances, we are more than happy to work with our clients in achieving the best result for their specific requirements, and will offer guidance throughout the process.
 Unfortunately we cannot accept liability for tanks that we have not provided as part of our system.